ur-tcs/programming-2-ex-2/README.md

 val res8: Boolean = true
 ```

+**Polish Notation**

-The last exercise on recursion on Lists is a bit intermediate: **Polish Notation**
+The last exercise on recursion on lists is a bit more advanced that the previous ones.

 Polish Notation (PN) is a way to write arithmetic expressions where every operator comes before its operands.
 For example, instead of writing `3 + 4`, you would write `+ 3 4`.